JustinFreitas/StealthTracker/README.md

 - v3.4.3 - Various refactoring and improvement in the code, such as utilization of common FG functions to accomplish tasks instead of homegrown logic.
 - v3.4.4 - Fix for camel cased typo in gmatch function call.
 Thanks to carrierpl for the report.
 - v3.4.5 - gmatch was a mistake entirely, revert to gsub
+- v3.5 - Don't process stealth on debilitated actors or actors of the same faction as the one being analyzed.
+Massive reduction in chat verbosity.
+Thanks to Ludd_G for the suggestions and inspiration.

 ![alt text](https://github.com/JustinFreitas/StealthTracker/blob/master/graphics/StealthTrackerScreenshot.jpg?raw=true)